Citation, DOI, disclosures and article data

 The syrinx follows CSF signal characteristics on all sequences:

-- T2: hyperintense, although there may be hypointense regions representing flow or pulsation artefact
+T2: hyperintense, although there may be hypointense regions representing flow or pulsation artifact

 Treatment and prognosis